-Here are the real health benefits chia seeds have to offer
+Here Are The Real Health Benefits Of Chia Seeds

 Chia seeds have come a long way from their as-seen-on-TV Chia Pet days.
-Recently, they’ve being touted as a superfood, full of antioxidants, protein and fibre.
-Fans claim chia seeds reduce fat absorption, help prevent heart disease, make you sleep better — and point out that the Aztecs revered chia, believing it offered strength and stamina.
+Recently, they’re being touted as a superfood, full of antioxidants, protein and fibre.
+Fans claim chia seeds reduce fat absorption, help prevent heart disease, make you sleep better—and point out that the Aztecs revered chia, believing it offered strength and stamina.
 But are these health claims myth or reality?
 We checked the science.

 Are chia seeds packed with nutrients and omega-3s?

 Yes.
-A serving of chia seeds (two tablespoons) has close to four grams of protein and 136 mg of calcium — close to 20 percent of the daily calcium needs for women under 50.
+A serving of chia seeds (two tablespoons) has close to four grams of protein and 136 mg of calcium—close to 20 percent of the daily calcium needs for women under 50.
 It also boasts seven grams of filling fibre.
 And it’s high in alpha-linolenic acid (ALA), a plant-based omega-3.

 But: “Unfortunately, the more potent kinds of omega-3s are DHA and EPA, which are the kind we would find in fish,” says Tristaca Curley, a registered dietitian in Kelowna, B.C.
 “Our bodies can convert ALA to DHA, but we’re not very efficient at doing that, so only a small amount is converted.”